dialogflow/dialogflow-android-client/docs/integration.md

     private AIService aiService;
     ```

 3. In the OnCreate method, add the following line to set up the configuration to use Google speech recognition.
-Replace CLIENT_ACCESS_TOKEN and SUBSCRIPTION KEY with your client access token and subscription key.
+Replace CLIENT_ACCESS_TOKEN with your client access token.

     ```java
      final AIConfiguration config = new AIConfiguration("CLIENT_ACCESS_TOKEN",
-            "SUBSCRIPTION_KEY",
             AIConfiguration.SupportedLanguages.English,
             AIConfiguration.RecognitionEngine.System);
     ```